 Lack of Sleep

-Getting a proper amount of sleep each night is critical for health.
-Studies show that inadequate sleep can lead to weight gain, including an excess of belly fat.
+Try to get an adequate amount of sleep each night for health reasons.
+Studies show that getting enough sleep can lead to weight loss and a happier disposition.
+Not getting enough sleep can cause the opposite, including weight gain and an excess of belly fat, not to mention anxiety and depression.
 A major study followed nearly 70,000 women for 16 years.
 Those who slept fewer than five hours per night were 32% more likely to gain 32 pounds than those who slept at least seven years.

 A variety of sleep disorders can also lead to weight gain.
 One of the most common sleep disorders, sleep apnea, which causes you to stop breathing periodically during the night, can leave you particularly susceptible to weight gain.